gsmarshall/gsmarshall.github.io/re_dorian/RE-Dorian-Report.md

 ## Discussion

 Although errors in study design prevented a complete replication of Wang et al. (2016) or Holler (2021), some of the quirks I encountered in the results could be useful for future studies.
-The spike in Twitter activity on April 29, which may have been due to storm activity near Fort Worth and San Antonio, Texas, may indicate that the spatial distribution of population has meaningful impacts on the temporal distribution of Twitter activity related to natural disasters.
-The large populations impacted by storms and warnings in Texas on April 29 seem to have produced much more activity than the smaller, more rural populations impacted by more severe tornadoes on May 2 - 4.
+The spike in Twitter activity on April 29, which may have been due to storm activity near Fort Worth and San Antonio, Texas, could indicate that the spatial distribution of population has meaningful impacts on the temporal distribution of Twitter activity related to natural disasters.
+The large urban populations impacted by storms and warnings in Texas on April 29 seem to have produced much more activity than the smaller, more rural populations impacted by more severe tornadoes on May 2 - 4.
 If this speculation is correct it could suggest a need for combined spatial and temporal analysis of disaster events like hurricanes, which have well defined spatial and temporal tracks and which often impact both urban and rural areas in different ways.

 The issues with verifying the accuracy of hotspot analysis in this replication highlighted the need for careful consideration of the scale and topology of disaster events when designing studies involving social media data.
 While wildfires are an area-based phenomenon that impact neighboring areas as they spread and hurricanes behave similarly over a very large storm track, tornadoes are more point-based and their locations are less predictable - a severe storm or tornado warning may impact a well-defined area, but the tornadoes themselves may touch down in more or less random locations that aren't necessarily close to one another.
 This makes social media analysis more difficult, since identifying and comparing areas that experience different impacts requires more sensitive and fine-scale analysis techniques.